Pathological Parenting

 This is why society's ignorance remains so immovable and parents continue to produce severe pain and destructivity - in all "good will", in every generation.
 Most people tolerate this blindly because the origins of human violence in childhood have been and are still being ignored worldwide.
 Almost all small children are smacked during the first three years of life when they begin to walk and to touch objects which may not be touched.
 This happens at exactly the time when the human brain builds up its structure and should thus learn kindness, truthfulness, and love but never, never cruelty and lies.

-Dan Neuharth
+Neuharth continues:

 In a survey of adults raised with unhealthy control, percentages who said: